2022 NCAA Division I FBS football season: Preseason and in-season

 This is restricted to coaching changes taking place on or after May 1, 2022, and will include any changes announced after a team's last regularly scheduled game but before its bowl game.
 For coaching changes that occurred earlier in 2022, see 2021 NCAA Division I FBS end-of-season coaching changes.

 End of season

 This list includes coaching changes announced during the season that did not take effect until the end of the season.

+Television changes

+This is the final season of the Big Ten's television deal with ESPN, Fox and the Big Ten Network, and Conference USA's television deal with ESPN, Stadium, CBS Sports Network.

+Prior to the season, ESPN signed a sublicence agreement with NFL Network.
+Select AAC, MAC and Sun Belt ESPN controlled conference games aired on the network as part of the agreement.
+The University of Oklahoma signed an agreement with ESPN+ prior to the season to launch SoonerVision.
+SoonerVision streams one regular season home game per year as well as the spring football game.
+Previously these aired on pay-per-view through Bally Sports Oklahoma.

+Jason Benetti, formerly working for ESPN, and Noah Eagle, formerly working for CBS, joined Fox Sports as the #2 and #3 college football play-by-play commentators respectively.
+Benetti replaced Joe Davis, who became Fox's #1 MLB play-by-play commentator.